sriumcp/docs/docs/tutorials/custom-metrics/two-or-more-versions.md

 # SLO validation using custom metrics (multiple versions)

-Validate [SLOs](../../getting-started/concepts.md#service-level-objectives) for multiple versions of an app by fetching metrics for each app version from a database (like Prometheus).
+Validate [SLOs](../../getting-started/concepts.md#service-level-objectives) for multiple versions of an app by fetching metrics for each app version from a metrics store (like Prometheus).
 This is a [multi-loop](../../getting-started/concepts.md#iter8-experiment) [Kubernetes experiment](../../getting-started/concepts.md#kubernetes-experiments).

 <p align='center'>
   <img alt-text="custom-metrics-two-or-more-versions" src="../images/two-or-more-versions.png" />